To understand what to set your rebound to on the REVO ARC, it's important to grasp what you're adjusting with this setting.

-With all shocks, there must be some form of damping to effectively reduce the negative rebound effects that occur after a spring has been compressed, whether that is an air spring or a coil spring.
-A shock without damping would essentially feel as though you are riding on a pogo stick, therefore we utilize an oil-filled damper to counteract the rebound of the spring, and slow down how fast the shock returns to its fully extended length after being compressed.
-We restrict the rate at which the shock extends by restricting oil in the damper to increase the force necessary to extend the shock after compression.
+In all shocks, damping is essential to counteract the negative rebound effects that occur after a spring has been compressed.
+Without damping, the shock would feel excessively bouncy, akin to a pogo stick.
+We achieve damping using an oil-filled damper to slow down the shock's return to its fully extended length after compression.
+By restricting the rate at which the shock extends, we increase the force necessary to extend it after compression.

-With the REVO ARC, you have the ability to change the rebound rate of the shock.
-When you change this rebound setting, you are essentially changing how easily the oil flows through the dampers, which results in a change in ride quality, (bouncier or less bouncy).
-A simple analogy of how this works is to imagine a basketball full of air, when you bounce the ball on the ground, it bounces up relatively quick.
-This is similar to our shocks operating with more rebound (7 clicks out).
-Now with that same basketball, you release air, and once again bounce it on the ground with the same amount of force and it bounces up slower.
-That would be similar to our shocks operating with more damping (1 click out).
+The REVO ARC allows you to change the rebound rate of the shock.
+Adjusting this setting essentially alters how easily oil flows through the dampers, resulting in a change in ride quality—either bouncier or less bouncy.
+To illustrate, imagine a basketball filled with air.
+When bounced on the ground, it rebounds relatively quickly, similar to shocks operating with more rebound (7 clicks out).
+If you release some air from the basketball and bounce it again with the same force, it rebounds more slowly, resembling shocks operating with more damping (1 click out).

-Before, applying any fine-tuning rebound adjustments to your shocks, you will want to sure you have set your sag properly.
-Please read our How to Set Sag on REVO ARCS article before making any fine-tuning compression adjustments.
+Before fine-tuning rebound adjustments, ensure you have set your sag properly.
+Refer to our How to Set Sag on REVO ARCS article for guidance.

-On the REVO-ARC models, you have 7 positions or "clicks" of adjustment.
-Position 7 which is 7 clicks counterclockwise from fully clockwise, results in the most rebound, and position 1, being 1 click out counterclockwise from fully clockwise results in less rebound/more damping.
-Position 7 allows oil to flow through the damper more freely, and position 1 reduces how freely the oil moves throughout the damper.
+On REVO-ARC models, there are 7 positions or "clicks" of adjustment.
+Position 7, 7 clicks counterclockwise from fully clockwise, results in the most rebound, while position 1, being 1 click out counterclockwise from fully clockwise, leads to less rebound/more damping.
+Position 7 allows oil to flow through the damper more freely, while position 1 restricts oil movement more.

-We generally recommend starting with your rebound settings at 3-4 turns out from the fully closed (clockwise) position for your initial test ride with your new REVO ARCs.
-From there, you can easily make changes based on road conditions, riding configuration, or riding style by simply turning the dial.
-We recommend running the same rebound setting on both shocks equally.
+We recommend starting with rebound settings at 3-4 turns out from fully closed (clockwise) for your initial test ride.
+From there, adjust based on road conditions, riding configuration, or style by turning the dial.
+Maintain the same rebound setting on both shocks equally.

-For information on compression settings, please refer to our How to Adjust Compression (REVO ARC) article.
+For information on compression settings, refer to our How to Adjust Compression (REVO ARC) article.